 It was important to have a measure for task switching, rather than to just rely on physical traits of distraction such as head movement because, as Jefferies points out, a person’s emotional state can affect their attention levels and be far more subtly expressed.

-The system was setup so that that as soon as any of these measures of inattention are sensed, the car slows its acceleration and trundles along.
+The system was set up so that as soon as any of these measures of inattention are sensed, the car slows its acceleration and trundles along.
 When attention returns, the car speeds back up.

-“Nationally, it is estimated inattention was a factor in 46 per cent of fatal crashes,” says Pat walker, Executive General Manager Advocay and Member Benefits RAC.
-“Inattention is something all of use can relate to, those times our mind wanders, we turn around and talk to our kids in the back.
+“Nationally, it is estimated inattention was a factor in 46 percent of fatal crashes,” says Pat walker, Executive General Manager Advocay and Member Benefits RAC.
+“Inattention is something all of us can relate to, those times our mind wanders, we turn around and talk to our kids in the back.
 We’re keen to encourage all of us to think about the way we drive and that’s why this project is very important to us.”

-The modified Hyundai i40 used in the study has just begun a tour of Western Australia to publicise the work done by the RAC and Emotiv.
+The modified Hyundai i40 used in the study has just begun a tour of Western Australia to publicize the work done by the RAC and Emotiv.

-Meanwhile in other related car safety news, an electrical engineer in Japan has developed a system using a driver’s EEG levels that can detect when the vehicle has been hijacked.
-When the levels change, the car will slow to a halt, recognising that the driver has changed.
+Meanwhile, in other related car safety news, an electrical engineer in Japan has developed a system using a driver’s EEG levels that can detect when the vehicle has been hijacked.
+When the levels change, the car will slow to a halt, recognizing that the driver has changed.